 You're in significant emotional, physical, relational, legal, or financial distress.

-You're not interested in guided meditation or breathwork.
+You're not interested in mindfulness, guided meditation, or breathwork.

 Please note if you are a coaching client you cannot also be or become a therapy client of Jen.